WVURAIL/dspira/pages/labs.md

 permalink: /labs/
 eyebrow: The record
 lead: Classrooms, clubs, courses and conference halls where this hardware and these lessons have turned up.
+meta_description: "See where DSPIRA telescopes and lessons are used.
+Explore classroom programs, research groups, presentations, and independent radio projects."
 ---

 The lessons are free and nobody has to tell us they are using them, so this is